content-services/content-sources-frontend/_playwright-tests/style_guide.md

 Most of the things here are in-line with the [official Playwright best practices/guidelines](https://playwright.dev/docs/best-practices).

 > [!TIP]
 > The official Playwright documentation is **awesome** and should be your first stop for any questions you have about Playwright.
-Often this will pay of more than jumping into AI chat-bots first.
+Often this will pay off more than jumping into AI chat-bots first.

 ## Table of Contents 📜